Unitary Patents – What You Should Do Now

 The Unitary Patent (UP)

 The UP is an alternative way of validating a patent granted by the EPO to cover at least 16 European countries with one ‘unified’ patent, rather than validating many individual patents each covering a single country.
-Once the provisions come into effect, applicants will be able to choose a UP at grant of their European patent application, along with other validation states that are currently not covered by the UP.
+Applicants are able to choose a UP at grant of their European patent application, along with other validation states that are currently not covered by the UP.

 The Unified Patent Court (UPC)

-The UPC is a new court which will have jurisdiction for all infringement and validity actions for UPs.
+The UPC is a court which has jurisdiction for all infringement and validity actions for UPs.
 For now, applicants can choose if the UPC has jurisdiction over their ‘classic’ national validations of EPs in UPC countries.

 Why Choose The UP?